Code-Hugo/Wayra/README.md

 ## Deployment

 Wayra is live on Vercel.
-Check it out [here](https://your-vercel-url.vercel.app).
+Check it out at our [demo site](https://your-vercel-url.vercel.app).

 ## Tech Stack